-Ideal locations to seek for an accomodation would be: 1) the old city center within the enceinte of the Venetian walls, or 2) along the line of the city bus route #11 or #20.
+Ideal locations to seek for an accommodation would be: 1) the old city center within the enceinte of the Venetian walls, or 2) along the line of the city bus route #11 or #20.

-A variety of accomodations are rentable in the form of rooms or private apartments.
+A variety of accommodations are rentable in the form of rooms or private apartments.
 As of the beginning of April, several options below 50€/night are still available through the common search engines, e.g. Booking or AirBnB, but the ones located in the city center will probably be fully booked soon.

-The hotels listed below provide an affordable accomodation in the city center.
+The hotels listed below provide an affordable accommodation in the city center.
 An additional list of hotels can be found on the visitor's page of the Department of Physics of the University of Crete.